jgraettinger/blog/README.md

 keyed documents used for indexed states like RoomState.
 Registers enable the full gamut of stateful streaming workflows, including joins and aggregations.
-They're fast, persistent,
+They're fast, durable,
-and aren't beholden to the windowing and scaling constraints that plague other streaming workflow engines.
+and avoid the windowing and scaling limitations that plague other stateful stream architectures.

 Writing reducers can be verbose and error-prone, so with Flow **you don't write them**.
-Instead you annotate your schemas with
+Instead you annotate JSON schemas with
 [`reduce` annotations](https://docs.estuary.dev/reference/catalog-reference/schemas-and-data-reductions#reductions)
 that tell Flow how to combine documents having the same key.
 This is another inversion from a database: